rancher/terraform-null-rke2-install/README.md

 #### Local Filesystem Write Access

 You will need write access to the filesystem on the server running Terraform.
-If downloading the files from GitHub (not setting 'skip_download'), then you will need about 2GB storage space available in the 'local_file_path' location (defaults to ./rke2).
+If downloading the files from GitHub, then you will need about 3GB storage space available in the 'local_file_path' location (defaults to ./rke2).

 #### Terraform Version